akshay-rajan/S2/OOP/README.md

 A `protected method` is accessible to a different class in a different package as long as it is a sub-class of the class containing the protected member.

 A `private method` is only visible to the class that it contains.

+### Encapsulation

+Encapsulation is the process of wrapping code and data together into a single unit.
+Encapsulation means hiding the attributes of a class, by making it private or protected.
+These attributes can be accessed only by special methods called `getters` and `setters`.

+    class Person {
+        private String name;

+        // Getter
+        public String getName() {
+            return name;
+        }
+    }